ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 {: summary="Memory secure execution profiles options for s390x virtual server instances."}

-## How the bandwidth is allocated using the UI
+## How the bandwidth is allocated by using the UI
 {: #vs-bandwidth-allocation-ui}
 {: ui}

 Instance bandwidth is allocated between volume bandwidth and networking bandwidth.
 The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
 For example, a bx2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.
-The initial volume and network bandwidth allocation depends on the bandwidth set by the instance profile you selected.
+The initial volume and network bandwidth allocation depends on the bandwidth set by the instance profile that you selected.
 You can also see the bandwidth allocations in the profile information during instance creation in the console.
-The bandwidth allocation can be changed on the instance details page after provisioning an instance.
+The bandwidth allocation can be changed on the instance details page after the instance is provisioned.

 For example, for the bz2-2x8 profile you might have: